jsshin1991/GRL-Attribute-Topology/README.md

 ```

 ## Acknowledgement
-During the implementation we base our code on [Provably Powerful Graph Networks](https://github.com/hadarser/ProvablyPowerfulGraphNetworks_torch) by Haggai Maron et al and [Graph Filtration Learning](https://github.com/c-hofer/graph_filtration_learning) by Christoph D. Hofer et al. Many thanks to these authors for their great work.
+We base our code on [Provably Powerful Graph Networks](https://github.com/hadarser/ProvablyPowerfulGraphNetworks_torch) by Haggai Maron et al and [Graph Filtration Learning](https://github.com/c-hofer/graph_filtration_learning) by Christoph D. Hofer et al. Many thanks to these authors for their great work.